Calgary Legal Resources

 Furthermore, critics claimed that the licence suspensions would entice people to plead guilty to crimes they may not have committed.
 Because licence suspensions can be indefinite, critics argued that some accused people would plead guilty rather than wait for a trial.

 The judge in the case, however, rejected those arguments.
 He pointed out that driving was not a constitutional right and therefore the licence suspensions could not be described as such.
 He also found the argument that innocent people would plead guilty as unconvincing, noting that in most cases a person would plead guilty because the case against them was strong.

 Most importantly, the judge drew attention to the public safety benefit of the legislation, pointing out that the law had likely already prevented drunk drivers from being on the road and, therefore, had probably already saved lives.
 Proponents of the law have long contended that suspending the driving licences of people accused of impaired driving would help make Alberta's roads safer.
 Despite such claims, however, the ruling is being appealed, according to Global News.

 Drunk driving is one of the leading causes of serious car accidents in Alberta.
 Victims of impaired drivers are often left with injuries that can stay with them for months or even years to come.
 Anybody who has been injured because of a potentially drunk or otherwise negligent driver should get in touch with a personal injury lawyer right away.
 The right lawyer can advise clients about what their legal options may be, including what type of compensation can be sought to help cope with the many burdens that often arise following a crash.

-Calgary Leads the Way in Country’s “Worst Drivers”
+Calgary Leads the Way in Providing Country’s “Worst Drivers”